-and/or remuneration of the investment team? in turn determined by the Fund's performance amongst other factors such as client satisfaction.
-Harbour is 24% owned by its employees.
-A long-term incentive scheme sees annual awards of further equity ownership for staff.
 There is alignment between the bonus component of staff remuneration and the performance of the funds/portfolios.
 Research IP believes that Stent and Rimer have personal investment in the Fund, largely via vested short term incentives.
 This is viewed as a strong alignment to investor experience.

 Research IP highlights that Harbour's vesting of short-term incentives (cash bonuses) in the Manager's suite of funds is market leading from a New Zealand perspective.
 This brings enhanced staff tenure and alignment to the interests of investors.

 The support of largest shareholder, Jarden, is also significant, in both financial terms and operational support.
 Comment on the assets under management, flow and capacity?
 The fund has been growing since inception with a programme in place to grow the funds under management now we have a track record for the fund.
 We haven't experienced significant outflows in this product.
-With only one month of net outflows from the product to date, the Fund has grown steadily since inception.
-Research IP highlights that part of the FUM for the Long Short Fund is an allocation from the Active Growth Fund. capacity.
 Craig Stent is responsible for the Harbour Long Short Fund, Harbour Equity Income Fund, Harbour Index Shares Fund, Harbour Sustainable NZ Shares Fund and separately managed accounts.
+We expect capacity of this fund to be in the order of \$150m.
 Research IP believes Stent has sufficient resource to be able to manage the Long Short Fund adequately.
 A significant reason for this is due to the robust investment decision-making process which is applied across the firm.
-We expect capacity of this fund to be in the order of \$150m.
 Research IP emphasizes that capacity for a long/short strategy will be lower than a long only Australasian equity portfolio.
 This is largely due to the necessity of the Manager to be able to cover and exit short positions in a short space of time.
 If the individual holdings are larger in dollar value, then it becomes more difficult and thus more susceptible to market squeezes.